 3 credits.
-Prerequisites: Mat 132 and Mat 221.
-Definition of the real numbers and study of continuity and differentiability properties of functions of real numbers.
+Prerequisites: Mat 131 and Mat 251.
+Study of continuity and differentiability properties of functions of real numbers.
 Theory of integration, series of functions, and metric spaces.
 Emphasis on understanding and proofs.

 MAT 489 SENIOR SEMINAR

 3 credits.
 Prerequisite: senior math standing.
 Offered fall semester by arrangement.